appgate/sdp-k8s-injector/README.md

 * `user.labels.namespace` === `sdp-demo` (labels - Expression: `namespace === "sdp-demo"`)
 * `The array tags has item matching demo` (tags - Operator: `match` Value: `demo`)

-In addition to the name and namespace, the SDP Kubernetes Client is able to expose `metadata.labels` as conditions for Assignment.
+In addition to the name and namespace, the SDP Kubernetes Injector is able to expose `metadata.labels` as conditions for Assignment.
 For example, if we add `metadata.labels.role="sleeper"` to the example above, that label will be available as `users.labels.role` in the Policy.
 You can additionally set the following Assignment:
 * `users.labels.role` === `sleeper` (labels - Expression: `role === "sleeper"`)

 ## Advanced Usage
 ### Namespace Labels
 SDP injection is bound to namespaces.
-Adding the label `sdp-injection="enabled"` to a namespace will instruct the SDP Kubernetes Client to inject a sidecar to all pods in the namespace.
+Adding the label `sdp-injection="enabled"` to a namespace will instruct the SDP Kubernetes Injector to inject a sidecar to all pods in the namespace.
 ```bash
 $ kubectl label --overwrite namespace sdp-demo sdp-injection="enabled"
 ```